iximeow/chip_directory/x86/README.md

 support ..." than to say "all Zen processors except this early-release engineering sample two people have".

-even so, interpreting a bit's value in an MSR or cPUID (sub)leaf is not always straightforward; it's the result of an intersection between:
+even so, interpreting a bit's value in an MSR or CPUID (sub)leaf is not always straightforward; it's the result of an intersection between:

 * silicon capability